C-41 process: Film structure

 The illustrative example outlined above differs from the design of actual film, in respect to the number of layers.
-Almost all C-41 films contain multiple layers sensitive to each color.
-Each of these layers has different speed and contrast characteristics, allowing the film to be correctly exposed over a wider range of lighting conditions.
+Almost all C-41 films contain multiple layers for each color-sensitive layer.
+Individual layers have different speed and contrast characteristics, allowing the film to be correctly exposed over a wider range of lighting conditions.

 In addition to multiple emulsion layers, real films have other layers that are not sensitive to light.
-Some films are top-coated with UV blocking layers or anti-scratch coatings.
-There also may be layers to space different emulsions, or additional filter layers.
+In some cases, the base is first coated with an antihalation layer to minimize reflections.
+Some films are top-coated with UV-blocking layers or anti-scratch coatings.
+There also may be layers to separate different emulsions, or additional filter layers.